Transfer Pricing for Finance en Business Professionals

 |Duration of the program||5 modules|

 Offline participation: €2.700 or €575 per module

 Content of the program

 This Executive program consists of four introductory modules and a specific module discussing the transfer pricing aspects of financial transactions and business restructurings.
-Each module takes place on a Wednesday and starts at 15:30 and ends at 20:30.
+Each module takes place on Wednesdays and starts at 15:30 and ends at 20:30.